-Now that I have been to Zagreb, I have new developments in my experiences in Croatia, and boy has my perspective changed.
+Now that I have been to more places in Croatia, I have new developments in my experiences in Croatia, and boy has my perspective changed.

 When I first wrote about Croatia a few months ago, I wrote about the typical things I experience everywhere in the Balkans.
 Those typical things are getting stared at a lot, people honking their horn at you and an occasional selfie request.
 These experiences were based on my travels to Split, Makarska, Tućepi and Dubrovnik in the seaside Dalmatia (Dalmacija) region.
 But now I’ve been to more places like Zagreb, Ston, Omiš, Kobaš…

-In the most touristy towns like Dubrovnik and Split, the stares weren’t as long and people did not look as shocked to see a black person because these cities see more Western tourists than the others.
-When I was in Split, I saw about 7 or 8 black people in two hours.
-When I spent three days in in Makarska, the most beautiful spot which strangely sees fewer western tourists, I saw two black people.
-That should tell you something.
+In the most touristy towns like Dubrovnik and Split, the stares I received weren’t as long and people did not look as shocked to see a black person because these cities see more Western tourists and black tourists than the others.
+Dubrovnik however did have the most horn honks.

 Now for the crazy update.

 Zagreb.
 That’s the update.
-I traveled to Zagreb just last week and had a completely different experience there than in the seaside Dalmacija region.
-Particularly, I received a lot of uncomfortable attention from desperate old men.
+I traveled to Zagreb in the spring and had a completely different experience there than in the seaside Dalmacija region.
+Particularly, I received a lot of uncomfortable attention from men, particularly strange old men.
 I was very shocked.
 On the coast, no one acted the way these men were acting in Zagreb.

 Most of the attention was something I could laugh off, as women are conditioned to do unfortunately in this tricky world of gender dynamics.
 I was at a restaurant with a friend and an old man sent drinks to our table and then came over to playfully chat us up.
+Fine.
+Whatever.